 Examines foundations and basic concepts related to intellectual disabilities, including history, definitions, assessment, etiology, and prevention.
-Additionally, focuses on the levels of needs of individuals with intellectual disabilities throughout the lifespan, the family, individual rights, legal issues, supports, and community living.
-Some course activities require access to students and/or classrooms for students with significant cognitive disabilities.
-Offered every fall and summer.
+Additionally, focuses on the levels of needs of individuals with intellectual disabilities throughout the lifespan, the family, individual rights, legal issues of special education, supports, and community living.

-SPED 661 Behavior Disorders: Theory and Methods & Practicum
+SPED 661 Behavior Disorders: Theory and Methods

 Focuses on knowledge and skill in strategies for use with students with moderate to severe behavior disorders served in K-12 general and special education programs.
-Includes a 21-hour practicum to be completed at various grade levels with students who have moderate/severe behavior disorders.
-Offered every fall and spring.
+Additional course topics will include a review of assistive technology resources as related to behavior disorders and a review of legal issues related to students with behavior disorders.

-SPED 662 Learning Disabilities: Theory and Methods & Practicum
+SPED 662 Learning Disabilities: Theory and Methods

 Focuses on knowledge and skill in strategies for use with students with moderate to severe learning disabilities served in K-12 general and special education programs.
-Includes a 16-hour practicum to be completed at various grade levels with students who have moderate/severe learning disabilities.
-Offered every fall and spring.
+Additional course topics will include a review of assistive technology resources as related to learning disabilities and a review of legal issues related to students with learning disabilities.